Ovulation Is the Main Event of the Menstrual Cycle

 • unopposed estrogen

-• estrogen dominance (a term I don’t use).
+• estrogen dominance (a term I generally don’t use).

-Over time, anovulatory cycles can lead to endometrial thickening, endometrial hyperplasia, or uterine polyps.
+Untreated, anovulatory cycles can eventually lead to endometrial thickening, endometrial hyperplasia, or uterine polyps.

 Causes of anovulatory cycles